 And on Amazon Prime Day, Prime members are privy to even more deals.

-After acquiring Whole Foods last year, Amazon has added the grocery chain to their Prime Now service in select cities, too (Austin, Cincinnati, Dallas, and Virginia Beach).
-They're testing Whole Foods delivery in these four cities to see if it's something they want to expand to other cities as well.
+After acquiring Whole Foods in 2017, Amazon has added the grocery chain to its Prime Now service in select cities, too.
+They're testing Whole Foods delivery in a number of major metro areas before rolling it out nationwide.